5G-ERA/NetApp-Workshop/Documentation/0_Prerequisites.md

 # Prerequisities

+This file describes prerequisities which has to be fulfilled by each workhop attendent before the 5G-ERA Workshop 3 - "Reference NetApp".
+Please be sure, that all steps were finished before the workshop.

 ## Workshop environment ready

 This workshop builds on environment used in 5G-ERA Workshop 1 - "5G-ERA Middleware".
 Workshop attendents have to use this environment.
 In case, that your environment is not ready, you may download prepared virtual machine or configure your host system following configuration instructions.
 Both were created by University of Bedfordshire for 5G-ERA Workshop 1